TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

-                                                analyzed frames and saved in output CSV file. scope_chull                     None            Scope convex hull definition used in calculating volume and area. object_chull                    None            Object convex hull definition used in calculating volume and area.
+                                                analyzed frames and saved in output CSV file. scope_chull                     None            Scope convex hull definition used in calculating volume and area. scope_chull_inflate             None            Increase (or if negative decrease) size of the scope convex hull. object_chull                    None            Object convex hull definition used in calculating volume and area.
 ==============================  ==============  ================================================================